e-aakash/e-aakash.github.io/_posts/2023-06-04-resolv-dns-resolver-in-zig.md

 ### Missing functionalities in stdlib

 Some functionalities (like UDP network for my case) are missing from the stdlib.
 Though this is understandable for a developing language.

+_Update_: While high level APIs are not available for UDP, we can use socket from [`std.os.socket`](https://github.com/ziglang/zig/blob/master/lib/std/os.zig#L3334) for using UDP (Thanks [@tauoverpi](https://github.com/tauoverpi) for pointing this out!).
+So we do have thin wrappers over "standard" functionalities in stdlib, just high level APIs are not present currently

 ### (gotcha) Struct custom formatting
 Since I didn't go through chapter 2 from ziglearn (mistake), I didn't know about struct formatting.
 I saw `std.net.<type>` implemented `format` function, and tried replicating that for my structs for easy printing, but it following implmentation lead to program crashing (with exit code 1) without any reason on why it is crashing: